Kishōtenketsu: History

-In Korea, the form was called giseungjeongyeol (Hangul: 기승전결; Hanja: 起承轉結).
+In Korea, the form was called (Hangul: 기승전결; Hanja: 起承轉結).
 In Japan, it is called (起承転結, kishōtenketsu), from which the English word derives.
-In Vietnam, it is called khai - thừa - chuyển - hợp.
+In Vietnam, it is called khai - thừa - chuyển - hợp (Chữ Hán: 開承轉合).

-Back in China, after the baguwen lost favor with the fall of the Qing Dynasty, and due to its difficulty, a revival of the qichengzhuanhe form came back in popular education, relabeled as "kaiduan-fazhan-gaochao-jieju" (beginning, development, climax, conclusion).
+Back in China, after the lost favor with the fall of the Qing Dynasty, and due to its difficulty, a revival of the form came back in popular education, relabeled as (beginning, development, climax, conclusion).
 Contrary to thought, the structure is not the same as the popular US and European-derived three-act structure.
 For example, transitions can be anything from a sentence to a full paragraph which contrasts with the five-paragraph essay where one sentence is encouraged for all transitions, rather than a full paragraph.
 A writer could also can set up a callback to the beginning of the essay.
 The conclusion is said to need to be quick and one should not linger long on that part of the essay.

 This form also was often used in both classical literature and contemporary plays such as Waves Washing the Sand.